SambhavS/the_blog_list/README.md

 # the_blog_list
 A curated list of blogs gathered from around the internet.
-My goal is to get to 200 blogs.
-And then some.
-Anything less is failure.
-If you like this list, you can contribute to it by emailing me your favorite blogs at sambhav@berkeley.edu !

 * [Paul Graham](http://paulgraham.com/)
 * [Dan Wang](https://danwang.co/)